ductuanxt2/ductuanxt2/README.md

 # Hey There!
 - My name on the internet is ductuanxt2.
 - I like to code random things for fun, and play games.
-  - Mostly playing Roblox, or some mobile games.
+  - Mostly play Roblox, or some mobile games.
 - My tag on Discord is ductuanxt2#2831 in case you want to know.
 - [My website](https://ductuanxt2.ga).